thatstoasty/prism/README.md

 ## Notes

 - Flags can have values passed by using the `=` operator.
 Like `--count=5` OR like `--count 5`.
-- This library leans towards Errors as values over raising Exceptions.

 ## TODO